t4ps3c/chatcake/README.md

 ## Prerequisites

 To use this code, you need to have an OpenAI API key.
 You can obtain an API key by signing up for OpenAI's GPT-3 beta program.
-Once you have an API key, replace "YOUR_API_KEY" in the code with your actual API key.
+Once you have an API key, replace "OPENAI_API_KEY" in the code with your actual API key.

 ## How to use